sagarstormborn/algo-trading/README.md

 1. Log in to your ICICI Direct account
 2. Go to API section in your account
 3. Generate API Key and Secret Key
-4. Note down your Account ID
+4. Generate Session Token (valid for 24 hours)
+5. Update your `.env` file with these credentials

 ## 📁 Project Structure